 If you do not provide the correct employee name and SSN on Form W-2, you may owe a penalty unless you have reasonable cause.
-For more information, see Publication 1586, Reasonable Cause Regulations & Requirements for Missing and Incorrect Name/TINs.
+For more information, see Pub.
+1586, Reasonable Cause Regulations & Requirements for Missing and Incorrect Name/TINs.

 ITINs for aliens.
 Do not accept an ITIN in place of an SSN for employee identification or for work.
 An ITIN is only available to resident and nonresident aliens who are not eligible for U.S. employment and need identification for other tax purposes.
-You can identify an ITIN because it is a 9-digit number, beginning with the number "9" with either a "7" or "8" as the fourth digit, and is formatted like an SSN (for example, 9NN-7N-NNNN).
+You can identify an ITIN because it is a 9-digit number formatted like an SSN beginning with the number "9" and with a number in one of the following ranges in the fourth and fifth digit: 70-88, 90-92, or 94-99 (for example, 9NN-70-NNNN).
 An individual with an ITIN who later becomes eligible to work in the United States must obtain an SSN.